Skip to content

 Info

-Make sure to click “OK” at the bottom of each page where you are making changes to update the current configuration, and don’t forget to save it to boot if you want the configuration to persist when you cycle power.
+Make sure to click the OK button at the bottom of each page, where you are making changes to update the current configuration.
+Also, don’t forget to save it to boot, if you want the configuration to persist when you cycle power.

 Command Interface